sagiadinos/garlic-player/README.md

 # garlic-player - Open Source SMIL Player for Digital Signage

-The garlic-player is SMIL 3.0 compatible [Digital Signage Player](https://smil-control.com/magazine/what-is-a-digital-signage-player/).
+The garlic-player is a SMIL 3.0 compatible [Digital Signage Player](https://smil-control.com/magazine/what-is-a-digital-signage-player/).

-The goal for the development is to create a most as neccessary SMIL 3.0 compatible and as most as possible platform independen free open source multimedia player to meet the needs of the digital signage industry.
-Currently we have reached a high level of compatibility and the player is used on many projects.
+The goal for the development is to create a most as neccessary SMIL 3.0 compatible and as most as possible platform independent free open source multimedia player to meet the needs of the digital signage industry.
+Currently garlic-player has reached a high level of compatibility and stability.
+So it is used in many projects and some android hardware solutions.

 [Digital Signage](https://smil-control.com/) is a relatively young business and it has a lack of standards.
 As customer you can easily trapped into a vendor-lock.
-SMIL gives you independence back.
+A standard like SMIL gives you independence back.

 The garlic-player can be used offline and online.

-As it based on [SMIL standard](https://www.w3.org/TR/SMIL3/) it works together with every compatible [Digital Signage Software](https://smil-control.com/software/).
+Based on [SMIL standard](https://www.w3.org/TR/SMIL3/) it works together with every compatible [Digital Signage Software](https://smil-control.com/software/).

 You are able to play local and remote (via http) SMIL files with the features described below.